Trust in Crisis

 This project explores both the potentials and the limitations of using Wittgenstein's philosophy for the purpose of understanding interreligious disagreements.

 Merchants of Innovation.
 The Languages of Traders

-Following a conference on traders' languages that took place in St John's College, Cambridge in 2014, which sought to place trade languages within a wider sociolinguistic context and examine in depth their effect on standard varieties of a large number of different languages, Dr Esther Miriam Wagner is currently editing a themed volume on the topic, together with Dr Ben Outhwaite and Dr Bettina Beinhoff.
+Following a conference on traders' languages that took place in St John's College, Cambridge in 2014, which sought to place trade languages within a wider sociolinguistic context and examine in depth their effect on standard varieties of a large number of different languages, Dr Esther Miriam Wagner edited a themed volume on the topic, together with Dr Ben Outhwaite and Dr Bettina Beinhoff.